JeffIrwin/syntran/README.md

 As programs get longer and more complicated, it becomes difficult to enter them into the interactive interpreter.
 To interpret a whole file, provide it as a command line argument:

-    ./build/syntran samples/primes1.syntran
+    ./build/syntran samples/primes-1.syntran

 Make sure to wrap the entire script in a main block with braces `{}`.
+The global block `{}` is not required when interactively using the interpreter because it parses and evaluates one statement at a time.
+However, if you forget the global block `{}` in a script file, only the first statement will be parsed and any trailing junk statements will be unexpected.

 ### If statements and for loops

-If, else if, and else statements work like you might expect for languages similar to C.  Like Rust, parentheses around the if condition are optional:
+If, else if, and else statements work like you might expect for languages similar to C.  Like Rust, parentheses around the condition are optional:

 ```cpp
 let condition = false;